SupaxInc/data-structure-and-algorithms/README.md

     - Starting index + current position % length of array will give circular index in brute force approach.

+## 846 - Hand of Straights

+**Intuition:** Determine if an array of card values can be grouped into consecutive subsequences of a specific length, ensuring each subsequence is strictly sequential with no skipped numbers.

+- Solutions

+    **Optimized Approach:** Greedy choice

+    - Time Complexity: O(K log k + k * size)
+    - Space Complexity: O(k)

+    **Solution:** Select the smallest card first then check how many groups that card needs to start in.
+The subsequent cards needs to also begin in the same amount of groups.

+    **Unique uses:**

+    - Sorting as the greedy local optimal choice to select the smallest cards first.

 # Intervals

 ## 252 - Meeting Rooms